maddydevgits/sacet-2022-project-abstracts/ReadMe.md

 9. <a href="b-section/9b.pdf">Self Supervised Contrastive Learning with NNCLR</a>
 10. <a href="b-section/10b.pdf">Fake News Detection</a>
 11. <a href="b-section/11b.pdf">Human Activity Recognition using Smart Phones Dataset</a>
+13. <a href="b-section/13b.pdf">Decentralized Land Agreement Registration using Blockchain</a>
 14. <a href="b-section/14b.pdf">Email Spam Detection System</a>
 15. <a href="b-section/15b.pdf">Video Classification with a CNN-RNN Architecture</a>